cristovaoolegario/aluraflix-api/README.md

 # Aluraflix API

+## About the project
+This is a challenge from [Alura Backend Challenges](https://github.com/alura-challenges/challenge-back-end).

+This application was developed with:

+- Golang
+- Mongodb
+- Docker-Compose

 ## Pre-requisites

-You need to have Go, Docker and NPM (for integration tests on command line) installed on your machine.
+You need to have [Go](https://golang.org/dl/), [Docker](https://www.docker.com/products/docker-desktop) and [NPM](https://www.npmjs.com/) (for integration tests on command line) installed on your machine.

 ```make pre-requisites```